Upgrade to the __tier_name__

 mason jar peach crisp

-A little pre-trip prep work pays off big time at camp when you pop open some jars of this guilt-free Flavour & Savour dessert.
+A little pre-trip prep work pays off big time at camp when you pop open some make-ahead jars of peach crisp from Flavour & Savour dessert.

 Apricot Coconut Crumb Bars